Marcelo Chamusca: Coach career

 Chamusca was sacked by Tombense on 5 June 2023, with the club in the relegation zone of the 2023 Série B. He took over fellow league team Botafogo-SP on 25 June, replacing sacked Adilson Batista.

 On 13 November 2023, Chamusca left Bota after accepting an offer from a Saudi club, which was revealed to be Al-Faisaly three days later.
 On 13 December of the following year, he took over Floresta.

 On 5 March 2025, Chamusca was dismissed after only avoiding relegation in the year's Campeonato Cearense.
 On 13 July, he returned to Tombense.

+On 22 September 2025, Chamusca was confirmed as ABC's head coach for the upcoming season.
+Sacked the following 22 March after losing the Campeonato Potiguar title on penalties, he took over Itabaiana on 6 May 2026.

 Personal life

 Chamusca's older brother, Péricles, is also a former footballer and current manager.